How the novel coronavirus has spawned novel law-making

 Every government authority dislikes assuming responsibility for acts and omissions of others, even when those others act under their direction and control and handle data within data ecosystems created and managed by the authority.
 If something goes wrong, the government authority has no deniability and will be held to account.
 However, with great data power should come great responsibility: the bill imposed that responsibility.

 Third, responsibility means little without accountability and oversight.
-The task required a law whereby the responsible Federal agency took on accountability, implemented controls and safeguards and exposed itself to independent oversight.
+The task required a law requiring the responsible Federal agency to take on accountability, implement controls and safeguards, and expose itself to independent oversight.

-Together, these are the kinds of demonstrable organisational accountability that governments (and Royal Commissions) now expect for handling of sensitive and personal information about individual by private sector organisations.
-However, governments have proven stubbornly resistant to accepting as necessary legislated controls on what they do and how they do it, and actively scornful of legislative controls that state what government says its departments and agencies have no intention of every doing.
+Together, these are the kinds of demonstrable organisational accountability that governments (and Royal Commissions) now expect for the handling of sensitive and personal information about individuals by private sector organisations.
+However, governments have proven stubbornly resistant to accepting as necessary legislated controls on what they do and how they do it, and actively scornful of legislative controls that state what government says its departments and agencies have no intention of ever doing.

 Setting a precedent?